Bug report #11683

 - Priority changed from High to Normal

 you must use a version of gdal that was compiled against the esri file geodatabase api, and as far as I can remember (I'm a ubuntu user) this option was never available out of the box using the official (ubuntugis) repositories.

-#3 Updated by Flo Ju over 5 years ago
+#3 Updated by Flo Ju almost 7 years ago

 - Assignee set to Filipe Dias